 Well, they will tell you, “Be strong”, “Man up bro or Woman up sis!”
 Wear your pain like a stiletto.
 You will feel you have a duty to stay put however much it takes.
 You don’t want to look weak so you decide to let it kill you from the inside as you shine on the outside.
 What they don’t tell you though is this about life: Stilettos can cause permanent injuries, Your heart can get dark, or that you can be filled with hatred and trust no one.
 Not even yourself.”

 Every time I walk pass a water body and see water lilies, I remember the girl’s mother.
-During heavy rains and floods, lilies seem to lie still as they the water pass.
+During heavy rains and floods, lilies seem to lie still as the water passes.
 Then they rise again and continue shining when it has passed.
 This is because the waves could break their stems and render them lifeless.
 They know what they can & cannot withstand and thus opt to let what they cannot, pass and continue with their life.

 We should realize that our strength is never measured by how hard we fight.
 Sometimes it is measured by how easily we let go and move on.
 Pain is prone to be there every now and then.
 How well we handle it will be the determinant.
 It is unfortunate that most of us choose to live in denial .We kill ourselves from the inside while pretending that we don’t care or that it doesn’t matter.
 We shine from the outside while deep inside, we are being torn to pieces.
 We bleed, we are darkened and there is little hope for repair.